wp-media/wp-rocket/README.md

 This will add the `master` branch of Action Scheduler to your repository in the folder `libraries/action-scheduler`.

-You can change teh `--prefix` to change where the code is included.
+You can change the `--prefix` to change where the code is included.
 Or change the `master` branch to a tag, like `2.1.0` to include only a stable version.

 ##### Step 3.
 Update the Subtree